 which takes place in the Fall, is an opportunity to learn more about the clubs on campus.
 While this is a perfect time to join clubs of interest, students can join at any time throughout the year.

-If there isn’t yet a club that speaks to a student’s passion, they are encouraged to take the initiative, talk with our Deans of Students Life, Marie-Helene Mercier and John Kunst on how they might start a club!
+If there isn’t yet a club that speaks to a student’s passion, they are encouraged to take the initiative, talk with our Deans, Marie-Helene Mercier and Orin Carpenter on how they might start a club!

 CLUBS & MODERATORS